southrivertech/titansftp.pub/cloud-marketplace/linux-x64/tnent/gettingstarted.md

-# Titan SFTP Server - Enterprise Edition for Linux
+# Titan SFTP Server - Enterprise Cloud Edition for Linux

 Thank you for choosing Titan SFTP Enterprise Server - Cloud Edition from South River Technologies.
 This is the Pay-as-you-go version of our solution, meaning that it will run fully featured without the need to purchase a license from South River Technologies.
 Simply fire up your Titan Server VM, and run your business.